MicrosoftDocs/azure-docs/articles/cognitive-services/openai/how-to/manage-costs.md

 ### Base series and Codex series models

 Azure OpenAI base series and Codex series models are charged per 1,000 tokens.
-Costs will vary depending on which model series you choose: Ada, Babbage, Curie, Davinci, or Code-Cushman.
+Costs vary depending on which model series you choose: Ada, Babbage, Curie, Davinci, or Code-Cushman.

 Our models understand and process text by breaking it down into tokens.
-For reference, each token is roughly 4 characters for typical English text.
+For reference, each token is roughly four characters for typical English text.

 ### Base Series and Codex series fine-tuned models